I’m Pat and I watch too much racing – although I don’t watch as much as I did when I started this blog.

 I read more articles and blog posts about motorsports than is surely healthy.
 I’ve got a stack of books to read but never seem to find the time because I’m watching races, listening to podcasts or reading the monthly magazines.
 People say I should stop and get a hobby.
 This is my hobby.

-I was born in 1980 and live in a moderately small town in the South / South West of England, far enough West that we aren’t like that posh lot in Surrey but far enough East that we’re not cut off from civilisation like those Cornish.
+I was born in 1980 and live in a small town in the South West of England.

 I’ve been watching racing since I was a kid in the late 80s, and like a typical British F1 fan in the late 1980s you can blame Nigel Mansell and Williams for that.
 I seriously got into the detail of F1 from the late 90s, then one day realised watching several series was much more fun than knowing one series to a ridiculous level of detail.
 Ever since then I decreased my obsession with F1 and broadened my interests to MotoGP (500cc as it was), IndyCar (CART), WEC, touring cars and a bit of rally.